The Big

-$100,000 for a full-page ad in USA Today--urging the FBI to investigate whether
+over $100,000 for a full-page ad in USA Today--urging the FBI to investigate

-the pay-per-view adult films offered in hotel rooms are "obscene" and illegal.
+whether the pay-per-view adult films offered in hotel rooms are "obscene"

-to profit from adult movies, although they continue to enjoy the profits from
+wanted to profit from adult movies, although they continue to enjoy the profits

-violent movies.
-In 2002 we reported Phil Burress' success in getting 15 Ohio and
+from violent movies.
+In 2002 we reported Phil Burress' success in getting

-Kentucky hotels to drop in-room porn.
-His group CCV then petitioned John
+15 Ohio and Kentucky hotels to drop in-room porn.
+His group CCV then petitioned

-Ashcroft to eliminate adult films in hotels nationwide.
-A year later, Donald
+John Ashcroft to eliminate adult films in hotels nationwide.
+A year later,

 insisting they refuse future million-dollar donations from the Marriott family

-democracy--sort of a print version of Fox News.
-When Hilton and Marriott refused
+of a print version of Fox News.
+When Hilton and Marriott refused to be embarrassed

-to be embarrassed by the ad, Burress, the Family Research Council's Tony
+by the ad, Burress, the Family Research Council's Tony Perkins, and others

 Their lies include: